monkey-projects/website/docs/content/jobs.md

 ## Action Jobs

-Action jobs are in essense Clojure functions that are called inside the build script.
+Action jobs are in essence **Clojure functions** that are called inside the build script.
-They are passed the build context, which can be used to fetch [build parameters](params), or get more information about the build trigger, such as the current branch or tag, or modified files.
+They receive build context as an argument, which can be used to fetch [build parameters](params), or get more information about the build trigger, such as the current branch or tag, or modified files.